themosis/documentation/wpcli.md

 Then add the `wp-cli\bin` folder to your system variable `PATH`.
 For example, using the recommended installation location, you'll store the following path to your system variable `PATH`: `c:\developer\tools\wp-cli\bin;`

-This will allow you to use the `wp` command in your Console.
+This will allow you to use the `wp` command inside your Console.